Last Updated on August 8, 2022

 In my opinion, it’s not.
 Government employees are bound by oath to serve the community to the best of their ability – and I know many still have this goal in mind.

 That is why when I returned home to be a teacher, I wanted to prioritize that function more than anything else.

 I avoid working only for the goal of a promotion and a higher position while neglecting the very reasons why I gave up my decent-paying job in the first place.

-I have to always keep myself in-check to see if I am lacing my running shoes once again to hop back in the rat race.
+I have to always keep myself in check to see if I am lacing my running shoes once again to hop back in the rat race.

 I know that there are so many differences between the corporate and the government sectors.
 It is like comparing apples with oranges.

-But let’s look closer to how people are spending their time in their jobs.
+But let’s look closer at how people are spending their time in their jobs.
 Many have the sole purpose of securing tenure and retirement benefits and no larger goal – which I think is a waste.

-There is always room for improvement whatever age you may be in.
+There is always room for improvement, whatever age you may be in.

-Don’t just settle for a permanent position, but instead use your time to improve others’ lives in whatever way you can.
+Don’t just settle for a permanent position, but instead, use your time to improve others’ lives in whatever way you can.